gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 **1.9 Prerelease 1 - 16w07b (Downgrading)**
 - By downgrading a shield from the previous version, negative durability shields can be created.
 This works by taking at least two shields in the previous version, and getting the durability lower than roughly 140 at least.
 The lower the durability, the easier to combine.
 Once these low durability shields are obtained, they can be downgraded to this version and combined in a crafting table.
 This will make the shields receive a lower durability, and can consistently be combined to as low as roughly -32400 durability.
 Anything lower than roughly -160 durability will remain negative when updated.

-**1.9 Prerelease 1**
-- Written books can be stored in unloaded chunks in this version until 1.13-pre3.
-This will allow for a different variant of a no nbt data written book with an empty tag.
-This empty tag will be removed in future versions making this a temporary discontinued variant that will convert to a no nbt written book.

 **1.RV- Prerelease 1**
 - USB Charger Blocks function as redstone blocks, and emit a signal.
 In block form they will later convert to glazed black terracotta, allowing for glazed black terracotta to emit a redstone signal.